 Touro University Nevada

 Focused on degrees in health care and education, Touro University opened its doors in 2004 with the goal of addressing critical shortages in these areas.
 As of 2013, enrollment included approximately 1,248 students, the vast majority of which pursued either bachelor's or master's degrees in various health care fields.
 Tuition and fees for the 2014-15 school year came out to $36,445.
-Some of their top programs include the following:
+Some of their popular programs include the following:

 - Master of Science in Medical Health Science